appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ## Building your application with Appsody

 Once you have reached a point that you would like to build a deployable container image for your application, you can do that using `appsody build`.
 This creates a production-optimized image that is built using the regular ["node" Official Docker image](https://hub.docker.com/_/node) from the Node.js community and then rebased on the communities "node-slim" image.
-The "node-slim" image is both significantly smaller that the regular "node" image, making it easier and faster to deploy to a cloud, and more secure because it does not include packages like compilers (which are required in the regular "node" image to allow you to use packages with native add-ons).
+The "node-slim" image is both significantly smaller than the regular "node" image, making it easier and faster to deploy to a cloud, and more secure because it does not include packages like compilers (which are required in the regular "node" image to allow you to use packages with native add-ons).

 The steps below show how to build the container image for your application, and then run it locally using Docker: